piscilus/cvc/README.md

 This tool checks the EOL first.
 By default, EOL is determined automatically based on the first occurrence of a EOL indicator.
-However, an expected EOL indicator can be specified with the -e/--eol argument.
-The EOL indicator which must be used consistently throughout the file.
+However, an expected EOL indicator can be specified with the -e/--eol option.
+The EOL indicator must be used consistently throughout the file.
 Otherwise, the validation stops at the first erroneous EOL indicator and reports it.

 ## Usage

-There are three ways to pass input data to the tool: Specify a source file, pipe the data to cvc or type input it manually:
+There are three ways to pass input data to the tool:

+1. specify a source file
+2. pipe the data to cvc
+3. type input it manually

 ```console
 $> cvc -f main.c --noht --verbose